Doctor's Advocate: Production

 While the Game originally claimed Dr. Dre would still do production on the album in the November issue of XXL magazine, he admitted in September (after the XXL interview was conducted) during an interview on radio station Power 105 that Dr. Dre would not be producing any tracks (although four previously unreleased tracks produced by Dr. Dre were released on the internet, but no reason was given as to why they were not included on the album).

 The production on the album was praised by critics.
 Allmusic writer David Jeffries stated: "beat-makers like Kanye West, Just Blaze, Scott Storch and Swizz Beatz are all on fire" and went on to praise will.i.am's return to his "hood sound after years with the polished Black Eyed Peas".
 A.V.
 Club's Nathan Rabin noted that the beats created a "gleaming, hydraulics-enhanced '64 Impala of an album to ride".

 With its use of more West Coast-type beats, crispier drums, and deeper bass, the album leans more towards the West Coast sound than The Documentary.
 The album's production stands out with its combination of sampling and live instrumentation.
 Tracks like "Why You Hate the Game" combine soul samples with string arrangements, and piano-playing, while other tracks like "Remedy" rely heavily on sped-up funk samples.
 "Too Much" was noted for being an "ABBA-inspired disco-thump", while "Remedy" revolves around "pilfering Public Enemy's hard-hitting sound".
 The production on "Ol' English" was depicted as "slow-rolling" music, and "Compton" was declared a "return to old-fashioned gangsta rap".
 "Why You Hate the Game" was driven by a "sparkling piano-heavy...track".
 Production for the album would also be contributed by DJ Khalil, Hi-Tek, Jellyroll, Jonathan "J.R."
 Rotem, Mr. Porter, Nottz, Reefa, Ervin "E.P."
 Pope and D-Roc.

 Title

-Doctor's Advocate explicitly refers to Game's former mentor and producer Dr. Dre, whose name is dropped repeatedly.
+Doctor's Advocate explicitly refers to Game's former mentor and producer Dr. Dre, whose name is dropped on every song from the album except "Wouldn't Get Far".
 During several of the songs, Game uses words like "family" and "father" to pay tribute to their relationship before at Aftermath Entertainment.
 Dre associate Busta Rhymes is brought in as a guest on the title track.